Nico Williams: Senior

+UEFA Euro 2024

 In May 2024, Williams was selected in the 26-man squad for the UEFA Euro 2024.
 He was named man of the match in Spain's second group game of the tournament against Italy following a 1–0 victory.
 He scored his first goal in the European competition in a 4–1 victory over Georgia in the round of 16, in addition to providing an assist and achieving 100% pass accuracy, becoming the first player to achieve this feat in the tournament.
 He scored the opening goal of the final against England with a low left-footed shot following a pass from fellow winger Lamine Yamal; Spain won 2–1 to claim the trophy for a record fourth time with Williams named as Player of the Match.
 He featured regularly in the 2024–25 UEFA Nations League in which Spain reached the final but lost on penalties to Portugal.